iLVL-Key/FFXI/addons/leaderboard/readme.md

 #### Basic Commands `[optional] <required>`
 - `pause/p` - Pause/unpause tracking.
+- `c/d/hs/k/ls/m/mb/n/sc/w` - Print board to party chat.
+- `mode/silent/lite/party` - Display/change the current Mode.
+- `reset <all/c/d/hs/k/ls/m/mb/n/sc/w>` - Reset specified data.
+- `show/hide [c/d/hs/k/ls/m/mb/n/sc/w]` - Display boards on screen.
 - `boards` - List the different boards that are tracked.
-- `show/hide [c/d/hs/k/ls/m/mb/n/sc/w]` - Display boards on screen.
-- `reset <all/c/d/hs/k/ls/m/mb/n/sc/w>` - Reset specified data.
 - `rival [name]` - Display/Set the specified player as your Rival.
 Repeat with name to remove.
 - `taunt [text]` - Send your rival a tell with which boards you have them beat on.
   - Including `[text]` updates the taunt text.
 Must include a `%s` where the boards will go.

-(show and reset can be used with their arguments in either order.
-For example, `//lb show mb` and `//lb mb show` will both work)

 #### Advanced Commands `[optional] <required>`
-- `mode/silent/lite/party` - Display/change the current Mode.
-- `c/d/hs/k/ls/m/mb/n/sc/w` - Print board to party chat.
 - `call [c/d/hs/k/ls/m/mb/n/sc/w]` - Display/change the Party/Lite mode party call settings.
 - `lock/unlock` - Drag the On-Screen Display.
 - `optout [add/remove <name>]` - Display/update the Optout list.
 - `report <name>` - Send the specified player their score report via tell.
 - `reminder` - Change the Reminder setting.
+- `alpha [#]` - Update the bg alpha for the on-screen display.
+- `bold` - Enable/disable the bold setting for the on-screen display.
 - `comma` - Change the Comma setting.
+- `size [#]` - Update the font size for the on-screen display.
 - `partycommand/partycmd` - Change the Party Command setting.
 - `flood [#]` - Display/change the current Flood Delay setting.

+(call, reset, and show can be used with their arguments in either order.
+For example, `//lb show mb` and `//lb mb show` will both work)

 ### Party Commands
 Intended to be used by the party.
 The host must have Party or Lite Mode running and not have Party Commands disabled.
 All commands must be prefixed with `!lb` (ex: `!lb report`).
-- `c/d/hs/k/ls/m/mb/n/sc/w` - Print board to party chat.
+- `c/d/hs/k/ls/m/mb/n/sc/v/w` - Print board to party chat.
 - `optout` - Add your name to the Optout list.
 - `report` - Receive a score report via tell.